 History of Necco Wafers

 In 1847, a young English immigrant and progressive thinker, Oliver Chase, invented the first American candy machine, a lozenge cutter.
-After a period of initial success selling his exciting new candy, he joined forces with brother, Silas Edwin and founded Chase and Company, the pioneer member of the NECCO family.
+After a period of initial success selling his exciting new candy, he joined forces with brother, Silas Edwin and founded Chase and Company.

-In 1901, Chase and Company merged with both Forbes, Hayward & Company and Wright & Moody to officially form the New England Confectionary Company, or NECCO as it is affectionately known.
-Over the years, NECCO propered, produced many well known products, but its success was propelled by its most beloved candy: NECCO Wafers.
+In 1901, Chase and Company merged with both Forbes, Hayward & Company and Wright & Moody to officially form the New England Confectionary Company, or NECCO.
+Over the years, NECCO prospered and produced many well-known products, but its success was propelled by its most beloved candy: Necco Wafers.

-During World War II the U.S. Government requisitioned a major portion of the production of NECCO Wafers.
-Since the candy doesn't melt and is difficult to break during transit, it was perfect for shipping to troops overseas since it doesn’t melt and is very portable.
+During World War II, the U.S. Government requisitioned a major portion of the production of Necco Wafers.
+The candy was perfect for shipping to troops overseas since it doesn’t melt and is very portable.

-Though they were first created some time ago, NECCO Wafers have stood the test of time.
-Every day new fans are discovering their sweetness while longtime loyal fans are still relishing the feelings of nostalgia that come with unwrapping and savoring each Wafer in every roll.
+Necco Wafers have stood the test of time.
+New fans will discover their sweetness while longtime loyal fans relish the feelings of nostalgia that come with unwrapping and savoring each Wafer.